Shared Top Border

 Director / Producer / Screenwriter

-Key Collaborators: Ron Davis (Editor), Anthony Pratt (Production Designer), Brendan Gleeson (Leading Player), Robert Chartoff (Producer), Philippe Rousselot (Cinematographer), Tom Priestley (Editor), Ian Crafford (Editor), Derek Wallace (Production Designer), Lee Marvin (Leading Player), Alexander Jacobs (Screenwriter)
+Key Collaborators: Anthony Pratt (Production Designer), Ron Davis (Editor), Brendan Gleeson (Leading Actor), Robert Chartoff (Producer), Philippe Rousselot (Cinematographer), Seamus Deasy (Cinematographer), Ian Crafford (Editor), Tom Priestley (Editor), Derek Wallace (Production Designer), David Hayman (Character Actor), Lee Marvin (Leading Actor), Jon Voight (Leading Actor)

 "There is little doubt that this British-born director would have made it as a painter.
 His films, though sparsely scattered through the the 1960s and 1970s, are, without exception, among the most striking visually in the modern cinema.
 The images in his films are as haunting as they are handsome, and some, like the final shot of the hand rising from the water in Deliverance, may disturb your dreams." - David Quinlan (Quinlan's Illustrated Guide to Film Directors, 1999)